arielf/weight-loss/QandA.md

 >
 > It was a Friday evening.
 That's weekend I couldn't sleep.
 My mailbox was exploding too.
 It went viral over the interwebs.
 Hundreds of comments, thousands of stars on the github repository, many forks, people offering me jobs, invites to present at conferences, you name it.
 >
->  Follow-ups on Reddit, Quora, and it quickly became the top unpaid link on google when searching for a few terms combining weight-loss and machine-learning.
+>  There were some follow-ups on Reddit, Quora, and it quickly became the top unpaid link on google when searching for a few terms combining weight-loss and machine-learning.
 >
 > At moment like this, one wishes they had two copies of oneself.
 I have another life too.
 >